tyduptyler13/PlugPlus/README.md

 Change Log
 ----
+* `1.1` - Huge update (All features reworked and cleaned up)
-* 1.0.5 - Chat Features and moved settings to chat commands
+* `1.0.5` - Chat Features and moved settings to chat commands
-* 1.0.4 - Clean up and added Plug List and Settings page
+* `1.0.4` - Clean up and added Plug List and Settings page
-* 1.0.3 - Notifications
+* `1.0.3` - Notifications
-* 1.0.2 - Auto Features
+* `1.0.2` - Auto Features
-* 1.0.1 - Extension Dropdown
+* `1.0.1` - Extension Dropdown

-Some notes
+NOTICE
 ----
-I will be updating the 'dev' branch until major releases when I will push to the master branch.
-This will make forking easier with my almost daily updates. *'patches' was renamed to 'dev'.
++ Dev version has been removed.
+To use a dev version just clone this repository to a location on your computer.
+Tutorial will be in the wiki.
++ I have changed to a creative commons license.
+Basicly anyone can use my code under the condition they leave proper credit to the original work.